GSA/digitalgov.gov/content/events/2020/10/2020-10-20-customer-experience-continuous-improvement-the-usps-digital-approach.md

 **Jeff Pass** made his first website in 1997 and has been involved in digital communications, usability, information architecture, content strategy, and design ever since.
 For the last 21 years, Jeff has been a federal contractor working on high-profile projects including HealthCare.gov, CFTC.gov, MyHealthevet.gov (now MyHealth.va.gov), and dozens more.
 Since 2014, he has been the User Experience Team Lead for USPS.gov.

-Jeff also helps the UX community of practice for his employer, Booz Allen Hamilton, and has been a long-time UX event organizer, including GoodGov UX, World IA Day DC, UXDC, DCUS, World Usability Day, IA Summit, IA Conference, and UXPA.
+Jeff has been a long-time UX event organizer, including GoodGov UX, World IA Day DC, UXDC, DCUS, World Usability Day, IA Summit, IA Conference, and UXPA.

 ---